 (3) In subsection (2) —

-“relevant maximum fine” means, if the penalty is to be imposed in respect of an act, omission or conduct that constitutes an offence against this Act, the maximum fine that could be imposed by a court for that offence.
+relevant maximum fine means, if the penalty is to be imposed in respect of an act, omission or conduct that constitutes an offence against this Act, the maximum fine that could be imposed by a court for that offence.

 [Section 20B inserted by No. 4 of 2002 s.
 16.]